cdapio/cdap-hbase-increments/README.md

 This tiny project provides an example of how you can use a read-less feature implemented in CDAP in any application that deals with HBase (0.98+) directly.
 In that case you will miss a very cool support for [transactions](http://docs.cask.co/cdap/3.0.0/en/developers-manual/building-blocks/transaction-system.html?highlight=transactions) that comes with CDAP datasets, which may or may not be fine in your use-case.

+In case of any questions or issues, please start discussion in [this mailing list](https://groups.google.com/forum/#!forum/cdap-user).

 # How-to

 ## Configure the HBase table